klabelkholosh/fxhash-template/README.md

 ## fxhash template

-- a badly written fxhash template
+- A badly written fxhash template.
+- This was written to make my life easier with uploading generative art script to Fxhash!

 ## Installation